diplav09/grpc_image_processing/README.md

 and so basic unary requests to upload images on a backend framework are unreliable.

 ### 6. Improvement
-1. Streaming RPC can be a alternative way which can be used as it allow larger data like image to be transfer in smaller bits called chunk.
-Chunk supports partial uploads and lets us monitor upload progress in case we ever decide to bring this functionality to the frontend clients.
+1. Streaming RPC can be a alternative way which we can use larger image files.
+It transfer larger file in smaller bits called chunk.
+Chunking serves two useful purpose
-Additionally, chunks also consumes less memory for every request sent.
+a) reduce the maximum amount of memory required to process each message
+b) provide a boundary for recovering partial uploads.